 The overwhelming consensus seems to be that purchasing a good microphone is a better idea than sinking your money into a preamp.
 This seems to make the most logical sense, especially to an inexperienced engineer.
-The microphone is the one capturing the actual sound waves, it has to be the most important!
+The microphone is the one capturing the actual sound waves, and it has to be the most important!
 The preamp is only adding volume, how much can that really improve the sound?

 A cheap Radio Shack mic through a cheap preamp is going to sound significantly worse than a Shure SM58 through that same cheap preamp.
 You only had to spend $100 to gain a significantly better sound.
-Now let’s go back to just having the Radio Shack mic, say you decide to buy a 800 dollar Neve clone preamp.
-You spent $800 yet I’d bet that the SM58 through the cheap preamp sounds better than the Radio Shack mic does through the $800 Neve clone.
+Now let’s go back to just having the Radio Shack mic, say you decide to buy an 800 dollar Neve clone preamp.
+You spent $800, yet I’d bet that the SM58 through the cheap preamp sounds better than the Radio Shack mic does through the $800 Neve clone.
 It’s going to take a lot more money to make that Radio Shack mic sound good with a preamp then it would by just purchasing a new microphone.
-But the Radio Shack mic through a $4,000 vintage Neve 1073, might actually sound pretty cool, the price tag is just a tad bit out of most of our budgets.
+But the Radio Shack mic through a $4,000 vintage Neve 1073, might sound pretty cool, the price tag is just a tad bit out of most of our budgets.

 To put it simply,

-A good preamp can make a bad mic sound good but a bad preamp can make a good mic sound bad.
+A good preamp can make a bad mic sound good, but a bad preamp can make a good mic sound bad.

 Does that mean I’d rather record with a Radio Shack mic and a 1073 over an u87 and Presonus preamp?
 No, not at all.
-But it does mean that I give a higher importance and priority to the preamp than I would the microphone.
+But it does mean that I give higher importance and priority to the preamp than I would the microphone.